SilasD12/Active-Directory-Homelab/docs/user-management.md

 #### What I configured:
 **1. Password Management** -
-In an OU called "Accounting", the user Alice Smith needed their password reset, so I right-clicked their name and selected, "reset password", and then entered a temperary password and selected the option for the user to change it on logon.
-Then, I went to the user's properties and, in the account tab, checked "Unlocked account"
+The user Alice Smith in the Accounting OU needed their password reset and account unlocked after too many failed attempts - used the "reset password" tab to set a temporary password that the user will change on startup.
+The "unlock account" option was selected before accepting the changes.

 - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/7c6df0fa-1215-41ba-b8c2-0013f1b368d4" />